-Joint Services Transcripts are ordered online at https://jst.doded.mil.
+Joint Services Transcripts are ordered online at https:// jst.doded.mil.
 The credential evaluator will review the record and translate military training experience applicable to a student's degree or certificate into Lower Columbia College course numbers and credit values.
 Final determination on credit granted for military service experience is at the discretion of the Registrar.
 Courses transferred in as electives will be considered restricted.
 A student is allowed up to 15 credits of restricted electives to be counted towards a transfer degree at LCC.
 NOTE: Some four-year institutions will not accept military credits.
-Students with military experience may also explore the Non-Traditional Credits assessment process.
+Students with military experience may also explore the Academic Credit for Prior Learning assessment process.

 Students who change their program of study must request to have their transcripts re-evaluated to determine any applicable transfer credit for their new program of study.
-More information is available at lowercolumbia.edu/non-trad-credits/alt-options.
+More information is available at lowercolumbia.edu/credit-prior-learning/alt-options.